 IMO Resolution A.915(22) defines navigation as "the process of planning, recording and controlling the movement of a craft from one place to another."

-It is recommended that whenever possible the reliance on a single method of determining position be avoided.
+The IALA Dictionary defines Navigation as:

+The art or science of determining the position or course of a ship or aircraft by means of observations on board, whereby difficulties and dangers are avoided and a desired destination is reached as quickly and safely as possible.

+The process of planning, controlling and recording the movement of a craft from one place to another.

 The principal methods of marine navigation are briefly described as follows:

 Terrestrial Navigation: